 The updated Guidance for Industry on Process Validation: General Principles & Practices introduces a life cycle approach to process validation.
 While the guidelines no longer think the use of traditional three-batch validation appropriate, it does not stipulate the number of validation batches appropriate for a prospective validation protocol, nor does it provide a rationale to determine it.
 This could; and has, left many manufacturers in a dilemma

-For Process Validation to be successfully executed then critical quality characteristics and critical process parameters must be derived from research and development scale-up, or existing commercial production history.
+For Process Qualification to be successfully executed then critical quality characteristics and critical process parameters must be derived from research and development scale-up, or existing commercial production history.
 If these parameters do not exist, it is necessary to establish them through either designed experiments or planned review of commercial history prior to the start of validation.

 Although often combined in the same protocol, the purposes of PQ and PV for products differ.
 PQ starts to address the ruggedness of each of the process steps.
 While PV puts all the parts together to verify that the process can consistently and accurately be replicated..

 The performance of certain support processes can be proven for multiple products without having any product involved.
 Examples of these include sterilization of stoppers and glassware, aseptic processes, and cleaning validation.
 The specifics of these are discussed in other chapters.